MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse5_2/readme.txt

 installed by extracting from the zip file instead of using the installer.
 To unblock it, copy ModelMuse.chm to a flash drive and then back onto your computer.
+ModelMuse.chm is located in the bin|Help directory.

 C. EXECUTING THE SOFTWARE

 There are several ways to execute the software.
-1. Double click on it in Windows Explorer.
+1. Double click on ModelMuse.exe in Windows Explorer.
 2. Double-click on the desktop short cut for ModelMuse that is optionally created by the installer.
-3. Double click on a file with one of the extensions associated with ModelMuse (.gpt, gpb, mmZlib).
+3. Double click on a file with one of the extensions associated with ModelMuse (.gpt, .gpb, .mmZlib).
+The ModelMuse installer creates the associations between the file name extensions and ModelMuse.exe.
+   Associations between programs and extensions can be made manually if ModelMuse was installed by unzipping it from a zip file.

 D. EXAMPLES